aserwotka/DikiDictionaryScrapper/README.md

 You can manually build application using Visual Studio (tested on Visual Studio 2022 Community Edition).

-Alternatively, you can download prebuild package from [here](https://github.com/aserwotka/DikiDictionaryScrapper/releases).
+Alternatively, you can download prebuild package from [here](https://github.com/aserwotka/DikiDictionaryScrapper/releases) (choose latest version, expand "Assets" and select *.exe file).

 ## Usage